-The International Birnstiel Awards for Doctoral Research in Molecular Life Sciences recognise the exceptional achievements of up to three PhD students in molecular life sciences from anywhere in the world.
-The awardees will attend the Vienna BioCenter PhD Symposium in Vienna (Austria) on 7 and 8 November 2019.
+The International Birnstiel Award for Doctoral Research in Molecular Life Sciences recognises the exceptional achievements of up to six PhD students in molecular life sciences from anywhere in the world.

 Nominee profile and selection

-The International Birnstiel Award targets doctoral students at an advanced stage of their PhD research who have contributed to make an outstanding discovery in their field.
-The selection committee comprises four senior scientists, three faculty members of IMP and one representative from the Max Birnstiel Foundation.
+The International Birnstiel Award targets doctoral students at an advanced stage of their PhD research who have contributed to making an outstanding discovery in their field.
+The selection committee comprises four scientists, faculty members of IMP including one representative from the Max Birnstiel Foundation.

-The selection committee will base its evaluation on the nomination materials and any relevant publications provided.
-Committee members will evaluate the application materials according to their scientific quality, originality and impact in molecular life sciences – in line with the legacy of Max Birnstiel and the tradition of IMP.
+The selection committee bases its evaluation on the nomination materials provided.
+Committee members evaluate the application materials according to their scientific quality, originality and impact in molecular life sciences – in line with the legacy of Max Birnstiel and the tradition of the IMP.

 The foundation’s initiatives include the International Birnstiel Award for doctoral research in molecular life sciences.
-First awarded in 2019, they will be presented at the 25-year anniversary symposium of the VBC PhD Programme next November.
 You can read more about Birnstiel's scientific legacy here.

 Website of the Max Birnstiel Foundation